14th May - “Seeing with Faith: What to Do When Life Gets Hard”

 That’s where faith grows.
 That’s where identity deepens.
 And that’s where God reminds you: this isn't the end.

 God hasn’t forgotten what He spoke over you.
+He is faithful to His Word!
 He’s still writing.
 And just like David, you will see the promise unfold—step by step, in His perfect time.

 💡 Action Steps:

-1. Be honest with God about what feels hard right now.
-Don’t deny the pain—bring it to the table.
+Be honest with God about what feels hard right now.
+Don’t deny the difficulties—bring it to the table.

-2. Shift your focus.
-Write down 3 things God has prepared for you to "feed on" in the middle of this season (peace, strength, connection, provision, His Word, encouragement).
+Shift your focus.
+Write down 3 things God has provided for you to "feed on" in the middle of this season (peace, strength, connection, support, provision).

 📖 Verses to Hold On To: